ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 Develop regulation skills that work in real-life situations

-This leads to more sustainable change, not just short-term compliance.
+This leads to more sustainable change and long-term healing, not just short-term compliance.

 How Therapy Works

-As a Certified Synergetic Play Therapist, I use a combination of play-based therapy and nervous system-informed support tailored to your child’s developmental level and neurotype.
+Many parents aren’t sure what therapy will look like for a neurodivergent child.
+As a Certified Synergetic Play Therapist, I use a combination of play therapy, expressive arts, and nervous system-informed support tailored to your child’s developmental level and neurotype.

 Sessions are individualized and may include: